 Place the chicken strips on a shallow baking pan.
 Grease the pan if it’s not non-stick.
 You may line it with foil if you prefer.
 I used my Silpat for this so there was no need for any foil nor greasing.

 Transfer to the preheated oven and bake for about 25 minutes or until chicken is cooked through and coconut is light brown and toasty.
 Serve with a dipping sauce on the side if you like.
 I like having it with chutney or a ketchup-mayo sauce.
 Perfect as appetizer or main dish with some salad on the side.

-If you like what you see and would like to receive new recipe updates, we'd love you to join our site or like us on Facebook.
+If you like what you see and would like to receive new recipe updates, we’d love you to join our site, subscribe to our posts or like us on Facebook.
 Thanks for visiting!